vaskarnathscale/goal-conditioned-rm/README.md

 `examples/run_scripts/print_contrastive_metrics.sh` and `examples/run_scripts/print_baseline_metrics.sh`

 to print our the metrics of the contrastive reward model performance and the metrics for the baseline reward model performance.

+### Guided decoding

+For the guided decoding experiments, please see the README in `decoding/`.